Comprehensive Review Real Customer Analysis

 Here is the most critical part of this review: Order a half-size up.
 I cannot stress this enough.
 The Speedcat OG has a notorious "racing fit," which means it is narrow and tapered at the toe.
 "Snug" is an understatement.

 • Sizing Advice: Most users find their standard size too cramping in the toe box.
-Going up a half size usually solves this, allowing for a comfortable width without heel slippage.
+Going up a half size usually solves this, giving you enough width without heel slippage.

 • Width Profile: It is distinctly narrow.
 If you have wide feet, you might struggle even with sizing up, as the sole itself is quite slim.